Back to questions

 This is the same question as problem #2 in the SQL Chapter of Ace the Data Science Interview!

-You are given the tables below containing information on Robinhood trades and users.
-Write a query to list the top three cities that have the most completed trade orders in descending order.
+Write a query to retrieve the top three cities that have the highest number of completed trade orders listed in descending order.
+Output the city name and the corresponding number of completed trade orders.

 Column Name | Type |